Visual Communication & Digital Media Arts

 The minimum number of semester hours required for the bachelor's of science degree is 120-123.
 Students who choose to concentrate in a particular area must consult with the VCDMA Program Coordinator.
 Additionally, students from other departments may seek to minor in VCDMA and should develop a track scheme with faculty in VCDMA and complete 24 credits in a specific VCDMA area of concentration.
 Transfer and prospective students must also submit a portfolio with their application.
 VCDMA also offers minors in the concentration areas.
 The minor consists of 24 credits (21 in studio and one in an approved art history course).

 The new Fine and Performing Arts Center (FPAC) at Bowie State University is a beautiful space with a 400-seat with spaces for performance and visual arts including a main stage theater, movement studio, black box theatre, band room, Steinway piano rooms and rehearsal studios; a recital hall; a multimedia recording studio, fashion design studio, costume shop and digital music lab.

 VCDMA has provides students access to state-of-the art digital media computer labs, an art resource room, green screen studio, high-end video edit suite, design studios and classrooms.
-Students also have access to a photo studio, darkroom and traditional art studios for painting, drawing, ceramics, fashion design, printmaking and more.
+Students also have access to a photo studio, darkroom and traditional art studios for painting, drawing, ceramics, fashion design, printmaking, research and more.
 The FPAC also has a student lounge with wi-fi access.
-We invite you to a tour of the FPAC and campus.
+We invite you to a tour of the beautiful FPAC and campus.

 We offer a minor in the VCDMA major and in each concentration.
 We also offer a minor in Visual Culture and Museum Studies.
 Please refer to VCDMA MINOR guidelines for more information.